 I don't have anything to hide.
 Why should I worry?

->

-> A report prepared by the National Consumer Law Center (NCLC), identifies these and other problems that may be found when background screening companies report on criminal history.
+A report prepared by the National Consumer Law Center (NCLC), found that background screening reports may:

->

-> Does a criminal record mean I can never get a job?
+Does a criminal record mean I can never get a job?

 Not necessarily.
 The U.S. Equal Employment Opportunity Commission (EEOC) has said that use of criminal history may sometimes violate Title VII of the Civil Rights Act of 1964.
 This can happen, the EEOC says, when employers treat criminal history differently for different applicants or employees.
 A person cannot be denied employment based on a criminal record alone.
 Instead, the decision to hire or not must be based on a “business necessity,” which requires the employer to consider: